 The Program Administrator processes student travel awards for students working with research mentors at EVMS and NSU.
-ODU administrative staff will process student travel awards for students working with research mentors at ODU.
+ODU administrative staff will process student travel awards for students working with research mentors in the ODU Psychology

+Department.
 Students should consult with travel processors in advance of traveling to ensure that they are familiar with all travel guidelines and requirements.
 Students working with ODU mentors must submit requests for advanced approval requests to both the ODU Psychology Department and the Program.